 EducationPh.D.: University of Wisconsin-Madison, 2013

 - “Euphemisms We Die By: On Eco-Anxiety, Necropolitics, and Green Authoritarianism in the Philippines.”
 In Beyond Populism: Angry Politics and the Twilight of Neoliberalism, edited by J. Maskovsky and S. Bjork-James.
-West Virginia University Press (in press, 2019).
+West Virginia University Press (2019).

 - “Unraveling the Strings Attached: Philippine Indigeneity in Law and Practice.”
 Journal of Southeast Asian Studies 50.1 (2019): 107-128.